-You see where I’m going with this… for me, there hasn’t been a downside to giving a menstrual cup a try.
-Yes, there’s been a learning curve, and after two periods with a cup, I’m getting the hang of it, but I’m experiencing tons of benefits, including:
+For many women, there isn’t actually a downside to giving a menstrual cup a try.
+Yes, there’s a learning curve, but you’ll get the hang of it.
+Then you can experience tons of benefits, including:

-- cost-effectiveness- I bought one, inexpensive cup and haven’t had to buy anything else since.
-The cup will last for years before I even have to think about another purchase.
+- cost-effectiveness- You can buy one, inexpensive cup and then not have to buy anything else.
+The cup will last for years before you even have to think about another purchase.

-- comfort- while the initial insertion can be a little messy, once done, I’ve found a menstrual cup to be much cleaner and more comfortable than the mama cloth I’d been using, as well as the disposable products I’d used in the past.
+- comfort- while the initial insertion can be a little messy, once done, menstrual cups can be much cleaner and more comfortable than mama cloth, as well as the disposable products you may have used in the past.

-- safety- because menstrual cups are made of food-grade silicone, I don’t have to worry about toxic chemicals in my reproductive organs.
+- safety- because menstrual cups are made of food-grade silicone, you don’t have to worry about toxic chemicals in your reproductive organs.
 No more worries about chlorine and pesticides!

 Are menstrual cups comfortable?
 In a word: yes- once you get the hang of them.
 It’s important to choose the right one for your body, based on your flow and body size (hint: not all companies base size on whether or not you’ve had a baby!).

 If you’re having trouble with getting your menstrual cup set just right, you are not alone.